Garuda Indonesia: Former fleet

-Special liveries

 Services

 Garuda Indonesia is a full-service airline featuring economy, business and first classes.
 The airline began to introduce new premium products and services with the arrival of the Airbus A330-200 and Boeing 737-800 aircraft.
 First class cabins were introduced in 2013 on board the Boeing 777-300ER with Wi-Fi and telecommunication services on board.

 Cabin

 First Class

 First class is available on two Boeing 777-300ER aircraft, featuring eight suites arranged in a 1-2-1 configuration.
-The first class seats are suites, with sliding doors for extra privacy.
-They feature 24" AVOD screen and seats that converts into a bed, as well as a touchscreen seat controller.
+The first-class seats are suites, with sliding doors for extra privacy.
+They feature a 24" AVOD screen and seats that convert into a bed, as well as a touchscreen seat controller.
 There is a chef on board the aircraft to tend to the passengers' needs.
 First Class passengers can use in-flight Wi-Fi connectivity at no extra cost.
 It has a seat pitch of 82 inches and a seat width of 22 inches.

 The product was originally available on all Boeing 777-300ER aircraft, however, it was decided the final four aircraft would be delivered in a two-class configuration.
 In 2017, four more aircraft were refitted into the two-class configuration, leaving just two aircraft featuring First Class.

 Business Class

-Garuda's business class product, is available on all aircraft except the ATR 72–600 and six older A330-300.

-The new Business Class cabin on-board Garuda's Boeing 777-300ERs are fitted with EADS Sogerma flat-bed seats arranged in a staggered 1-2-1 configuration; allowing for direct aisle access to all passengers.
-These seats feature a 74" seat pitch, 15" AVOD screen, USB ports, in-seat laptop power supply, and personal reading light.
+Garuda's business class product, is available on all aircraft except six older A330-300.
+The new Business Class cabin on Garuda's Boeing 777-300ERs is fitted with EADS Sogerma flat-bed seats arranged in a staggered 1-2-1 configuration; allowing all passengers direct aisle access.
+These seats feature a 74" seat pitch, 15" AVOD screen, USB ports, an in-seat laptop power supply, and personal reading light.

-Four new A330-300s, delivered from 2016 onwards, feature the B/E Super Diamond business class seat, featuring all-aisle access, in a staggered 1-2-1 configuration, a 180-degree recline, more storage space, a new 16-inch entertainment screen, and touchscreen seat controls, along with an all new Panasonic eX3 inflight entertainment system.
+Four new A330-300s, delivered from 2016 onwards, feature the B/E Super Diamond business class seat, featuring all-aisle access, in a staggered 1-2-1 configuration, a 180-degree recline, more storage space, a new 16-inch entertainment screen, and touchscreen seat controls, along with an all-new Panasonic eX3 inflight entertainment system.

-On-board other Airbus A330s, the Business Class cabin feature a fully flat-bed seats on all -200s and seven -300s (delivered between 2013 and 2015).
+On board other Airbus A330s, the Business Class cabin features a fully flat-bed seat on all -200s and seven -300s (delivered between 2013 and 2015).
 However, there are no Business Class seats on board six older A330-300s delivered in 1997.
 The flatbed seats have up to 74" seat pitch.
 Seats are equipped with personal AVOD In-Flight Entertainment System (IFE), USB ports, in-seat laptop power supply, and personal reading light.
-Business Class seats on board these are configured in a 2-2-2 configuration.
+Business Class seats on board are configured in a 2-2-2 configuration.

-Garuda's Boeing 737-800 aircraft also features a reclining Business Class product with 42" seat pitch in a 2–2 layout, equipped with an in-seat laptop power supply, personal 9-inch touch-screen & handset activated AVOD In-Flight Entertainment, and personal reading light.
+Garuda's Boeing 737-800 aircraft also features a reclining Business Class product with a 42" seat pitch in a 2–2 layout, equipped with an in-seat laptop power supply, personal 9-inch touch-screen and handset activated AVOD In-Flight Entertainment, and personal reading light.

-A range of hot and cold beverages are available, along with snacks and/or meals, depending on the length of the flight.
-Wine and beers are also offered on international flights.
+A range of hot and cold beverages is available, along with snacks and/or meals, depending on the length of the flight.
+Wine and beer are also offered on international flights.